Ansari-Muskan01/SQL/README.md

 - Customer & Basic Analysis<Br>
 -1.
 SmartBank wants to maintain a customer directory.
 Display complete details of all registered customers.<Br>
-- Management wants to know the different cities from which SmartBank customers are coming.
-Display the unique customer cities.
+-2.
+Management wants to know the different cities from which SmartBank customers are coming.
+Display the unique customer cities.<Br>
 -- Identify all customers whose current status is Active.
 -- Find active customers who are currently registered in Mumbai.
 -- Find customers registered in either Mumbai or Pune.